runtimeverification/plutus-core-semantics/IOG-contracts/README.md

 repository, which generates UPLC code from particular traces of the contracts encoded in `Spec` directory.

-In the following we describe the contracts leaving to the `README.md` files on each subdirectory the responsibility to explain how to generate UPLC code from their associated contracts.
+In the following, we describe the contracts, leaving to the `README.md` files in each subdirectory the responsibility to explain how to generate UPLC code from their associated contracts.

 ## Native tokens